hamarituc/gentoo-overlay/README.md

 `desfsh` is an interactive untility for accessing Mifare DESFire NFC tags.

+### badkeys

+badkeys checks public keys in a variety of formats for known vulnerabilities.
+A web version can be found at badkeys.info.

 ### endesive

 Endesive is a python library for creating an verifying various kinds of